Deep Dive into Cloud Function

 };

-When invoked locally, the function returns "ok", and the printing of the requestId can be seen subsequently.
+When called locally, the function returns "ok", and the requestId can be seen printed subsequently.

-But if you run this code in a Node.js 8 cloud function, the function still returns "ok", but the content printed by the asynchronous function in setTimeout will not be seen in the call logs for this invocation, for example:
+But if this code runs in a Node.js 8 cloud function, the function still returns "ok", but the content printed by the asynchronous function in setTimeout will not appear in this invocation's logs, for example:

-If you invoke it a second time, you may see the print from the previous setTimeout in the invocation logs:
+On the second invocation, you may see the print from the previous setTimeout in the invocation logs:

-For asynchronous functions, after the main process (e.g., await main(event, context) in the example) completes execution, the function instance process will be frozen, and all asynchronous tasks within the process will pause execution until the process is invoked again.
+For asynchronous functions, after the main process (such as await main(event, context) in the example) completes execution, the function instance process is frozen, and all asynchronous tasks within the process are suspended until the process is revived.

 Developers should not place critical code in the asynchronous process of Node.js 8 cloud functions.
-If you want critical code to run stably, place it in the main process of the function, or use cloud functions with Node.js version 10 or above:
+To ensure critical code runs reliably, place it in the main function flow or use cloud functions with Node.js 10 and above:

 Example

-The asynchronous nature of Node.js 8 cloud functions may result in some unexpected behaviors, for example:
+The asynchronous nature of Node.js 8 cloud functions may introduce unexpected behaviors, for example:

-The Mini Program wx-server-sdk provides the getWXContext method to obtain contextual information (appId, openId, unionId) for functions, facilitating developers.
+The mini program wx-server-sdk provides the getWXContext method to obtain some context information (appId, openId, unionId) for the convenience of developers.
 This method essentially reads several parameters from environment variables.

-If this method is used to obtain openId or unionId in an asynchronous process, it may cause an identity drift exception.
+If this method is used in an asynchronous process to obtain openId or unionId, it may lead to identity drift exceptions.

 Consider the following code: